Platformatory/platformatory.github.io/_pages/culture.md

-# Platform & Product Engineering Boutique
+# Creative Destruction in Software Engineering

-Our mission is to build a creatively destructive software company with a global footprint of artisanal practitioners.
+### Our mission is to build a culture-heavy, global company that can solve customer problems with a level of engineering rigour that is unmatched in the consulting industry.

-One, solve customer problems.
-Two, deal with complexity.
-Three, fall in love with technology (again)

-What sets us apart?
+A few things set us apart.

-* Intersectional expertise is a super power
++ Intersectional expertise is a super power

+Being T-shaped around the flux of evolving technologies is extremely rare and allows us to deliver orders of magnitude more value.

-* Teaching, practicing, sharing is a value
++ Teaching, practicing, sharing

+Being a 100% practitioner driven setup, allows us to build highly artisanal guilds with real mastery over craft.
+Teaching (the community) and sharing (OSS/libre) reinforces this culture.

++ Seek simplicty & elegance, relentlessly

+Complexity is a disease.
+We (often) operate in a contrasting world of super-reductionist concretions and needless abstractions.
+Navigating this requires a principled approach, while understanding boundaries of the domain.

-* Keep it flat.
++ Keep it flat.
 Stay lean, stay young

-If you're a senior technologist with a passion for platform engineering, dev(sec)ops, site reliability engineering or related disciplines, we may be looking out for you.
-We have global full-time & contract roles open.
-Get in touch with us and we'll talk.
+No delusions of building or scaling factories.
+No bulking & cutting cycles.
+A pursuit of achieving the highest level of skill attainable in a given context.